-These include proteins that are normally negatively charged at physiologic pH (particularly albumin) and noncarbonic acids that are produced during physiologic and pathologic processes, including lactate, phosphates, sulfates, and ketones.
+These include proteins that are normally negatively charged at physiologic pH (particularly albumin, which is the largest contributor to the anion gap in health) and noncarbonic acids that are produced during physiologic and pathologic processes, including lactate, phosphates, sulfates, and ketones.
 Some exogenous toxins and drugs, including methanol, salicylate and ethylene glycol (and its metabolites), are also “unmeasured” anions.
 Because “unmeasured” anions are found in higher concentrations than “unmeasured” cations, they have a far greater impact on the anion gap.

 Note that the term “unmeasured” is really a misnomer, as many of these anions and cations are actually or can be measured, however they are not included in the anion gap equation (and are “unmeasured” for this purpose).

 Use of anion gap for determining causes of metabolic acidosis

 Changes in anion gap are used primarily to distinguish between causes of a metabolic acidosis, i.e. due to titration of bicarbonate or loss of bicarbonate.

 - Metabolic acidosis due to titration: There will be accumulation of a noncarbonic acid, whose proton (H+) is being buffered by bicarbonate (HCO3–), leading to a decrease in bicarbonate and an increase in the anion of the acid.
 The anion of the acid is an “unmeasured” anion (UA–) and will thus increase the anion gap.
 This concept is illustrated in the image to the right.